matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 What makes these ideas so accessible is that their source texts aren't trying to sell you anything.
 They are not frameworks.
 They do not come with a mandatory certification path, a five-day training plan, proprietary toolchains, or a lucrative consultancy engagement.
 They are simply good ideas.
 Many aren't even new; we've had the playbook for more than two decades.

 They have been tested, refined, and over time, empirically proven to be the foundations of high-performing, sustainable, and humane technology organisations.
-They still hold up today because they were grounded in reality to begin with
+They still hold up today because they were grounded in reality to begin with.

 ### Recommended Reading